shiloyair88/wave-power/README.md

 As part of this, we used several methods(Fourier Transform, trionm, intepolation, etc.).
 In addition, we performed an in-depth analysis of results but you can see all of them only in the document.

-Code:

 The code is mostly created such that it can be usefull for other unrelated projects.
 The files we have decided to upload are:
-Inerpolation.cpp\.h-include functions of Fourier Transform, Trionm, Intepolation. readBMP.cpp\.h-include functions for read bmp files. writeBMP.cpp\.h-include functions of write bmp files. ncread.cpp\.h-include functions for read netcdf files.
+Inerpolation.cpp\.h-include functions of Fourier Transform, Trionm, Intepolation.
+ReadBMP.cpp\.h-include functions for read bmp files.
+WriteBMP.cpp\.h-include functions of write bmp files.
+Ncread.cpp\.h-include functions for read netcdf files.

 These files used in other files and libraries to run the project.more details you can find in the project document or here: https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_8h_source.html,https://www.unidata.ucar.edu/software/netcdf/docs/modules.html